puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-2/01-deploy-to-production-with-impact-analysis/assignment.md

     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.<br><br>
 1. Log into CD4PE with username `puppet@puppet.com` and password `puppetlabs`.
     - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.
+    - To see the full CD4PE interface, expand the browser window to full-size.<br><br>
 2. Navigate to **Settings** > **Puppet Enterprise**.
 3. In the **Protected Envs** column click the `0`.
     - You may need to expand the CD4PE browser window to see the columns clearly.<br><br>